yunong/node-fash/README.md

 ## Remapping Pnodes in the Ring
-Fash gives you the ability to add and rebalance the pnodes in the ring by using the remapNode() function, which will emit an 'update' event when done, 'error' event on error, and also return an optional callback.
+Fash gives you the ability to add and rebalance the pnodes in the ring by using the remapNode() function, which returns an optional callback.

 You can also remove pnodes from the ring, but **you must first rebalance the ring by reassigning its vnodes to other pnodes** via remapVnode().
-Then you can invoke removeNode(), which will emit an 'update' event when done, an 'error' even on error, and also return an optional callback.
+Then you can invoke removeNode(), which will eturn an optional callback.

 You can assign an arbitrary number of vnodes to the new vnode -- also -- the pnode can be a new node, or an existing one.
 Again, as long as the order of